cjdrake/pyeda/doc/source/install.rst

 ===================

 PyEDA supports Windows, and any platform with a C compiler.
-The author does most development and testing on Linux Mint.
+The author does most development and testing on Xubuntu Linux.

 Supported Python Versions
 =========================